 - journey (metaphorical)

-- cool (as adjective for calm)
+- cool (as adjective for calmness)

 - "she was strong" β too modern